 Cybersecurity jobs are plentiful, but that doesn’t mean they are easy to get.
 Many of these jobs go unfilled because candidates are not qualified for them.
 Job candidates need proof of solid cybersecurity skills to land these positions.
-You can obtain these skills by earning at least one of the best cybersecurity certifications out there.
+You can obtain these skills by earning at least one of the best cybersecurity certifications for 2022.

-Take a moment to search the internet for “cybersecurity certifications.”
-You’ll get over fifteen million results in 0.74 seconds.
-This can be overwhelming to those seeking the right certification.
+When you search the internet for “best cybersecurity certifications for 2022,” you’ll get more than 11 million results in about a second.
+This can feel overwhelming to those seeking the right certification.

-In a vast sea of options, you need credible industry sources to help steer you toward only the best cybersecurity certifications.
-When we say “best,” we’re referring to cybersecurity certifications cited by the Global Knowledge 2020 Skills and Salary Report as being:
+In the vast sea of options, you need credible industry sources to help steer you toward the best one.
+When we say “best,” we’re referring to cybersecurity certifications the Global Knowledge 2021 Skills and Salary Report cited as being:

 - The most widely held certifications by IT pros globally